-• Structural component.
-Tree based representation makes it impossible to model a wide set of systems, such as those involving nested or not unitary feedbacks.
+Representation Tree based representation makes it impossible to model a wide set of systems, such as those involving nested or not unitary feedbacks.
 The reason is that a block diagram is not a tree when it includes feedback, but a directed graph.
+Structure and parameters parts of the representation are defined as follows:

-The proposed representation (see Fig. 4), mixes a link nodes list with ideas from [16] and [22].
+Structural component.
+The proposed representation (see figure 4), mixes a link nodes list with ideas from [16] and [22].
 A special feedback node is used.
 Both input and the feedback branches originate in it.
-The terminal nodes of the feedback branch (marked as "") are recessive.
+The terminal nodes of the feedback branch (marked as "\\") are recessive.
 This way, standard structural modification operators can be applied at any point in the individual to evolve structures.

-It also contains a third link to another node from which the feedback signal will be taken, converting the representation in a graph.
+It also contains a third link to another node in the graph from which the feedback signal will be taken.
 This pointed node must be contained in the path between the feedback node and the output node of the system.
 Otherwise, feedback node looses its significance.
 This consideration must be present in the creation and modification of individuals as a consequence of structural genetic operators.
 When an individual does not accomplish this condition after an structural modification, invalid feedback nodes are reinitialized.